Mariia-Strykalo/ecommerce-transaction-dataset-analysis/README.md

-# Ecommerce Transaction Dataset Analysis
+# E-commerce Transaction Dataset Analysis

 ## Description
 This project analyzes e-commerce transaction data using Python and its embedded libraries.